sjentsch/lsjDocs/lsj/Ch05_Graphics_2.rst

 One last thing.
 What if you want to draw multiple box plots at once?
 Suppose, for instance, I wanted separate box plots showing the AFL margins not just for 2010 but for every year between 1987 and 2010.
-To do that the first thing we``ll have to do is find the data.
-These are stored in the ``aflsmall2.csv`` file.
+To do that the first thing we’ll have to do is find the data.
+These are stored in the |aflsmall2|_ data set.
 So let’s load it into jamovi and see what is in it.
 You will see that it is a pretty big data set.
 It contains 4296 games and the variables that we’re interested in.
 What we want to do is have jamovi draw box plots for the